 No brunch hour is complete without a Bloody Mary sighting.
 The magical beverage is a midday drinking staple, hair of the dog, and the perfect pair for everything from eggs Benedict to quiche Lorraine.
 Many may bill the drink as a simple concoction of vodka, tomato juice, and a few secret spices, but the key to making the best Bloody Mary is in the ingredients: fresh tomato, for one, plus citrus, salt, horseradish, and Worcestershire.

 There’s a fair chance you have all of these ingredients in your fridge and pantry, but if you don't (or would rather skip the effort of mixing it all together), there are a number of high-quality premade mixes that make this savory cocktail impressively low-effort.
-Just grab your vodka, pick your garnishes (maybe a pickle sword or a celery spear) and you’re ready to go.
+Just grab your vodka, pick your garnishes (maybe a pickle sword or celery spear), and you’re ready to go.

-Here are the best bloody mary mixes.
+Here are the best Bloody Mary mixes.

-Best Overall: Lava All Natural San Marzano Bloody Mary Mix
+Lava All Natural San Marzano Bloody Mary Mix

 Even though this mix is vegan, it loads on the flavors, is super fresh and smooth, and has a subtle spiciness, making it bold enough to play with the strong notes of vodka.
 If you prefer your drink a bit spicier, a few dashes of your favorite hot sauce will do.

 This mix is completely ready to serve—just add vodka and ice.
 Each bottle holds almost 34 ounces of mix, which is enough for nine Bloody Marys.
 Try adding a couple of ounces and a dash of lime to beer to make a super fresh michelada.

 Price at time of publish: $18